-The penultimate entry on the list is the very versatile Alex Oxlade-Chamberlain.
+The penultimate entry in Arsenal’s expiring contracts XI is the very versatile Alex Oxlade-Chamberlain.
 Wenger has asked the Ox to line-up not only on both wings, but also as a central midfielder, right wing-back, and even left wing-back in the 2017 FA Cup Final.

-Alex sign for Arsenal from Southampton in August 2011 for something to the tune of $17 million.
-Although overall his time at the team has been successful, his debut came during the infamous 8-2 loss at Old Trafford.
+Alex signed for Arsenal from Southampton in August 2011 for something to the tune of $17 million.
+Although overall his time at the club has been successful, his debut came during the infamous 8-2 loss at Old Trafford.

 Since then he has lifted three FA Cups, became the youngest English player to score in the Champions League, and is the second-youngest player to appear for England at the Euros.

 He is still only 23, yet has made 194 appearances for the team, scoring 20 goals.
 Despite all this, Arsenal did not sign the Ox to a new deal yet, although are reportedly offering him a big raise to stay.

 So hopes are high that Alex Oxlade-Chamberlain will be an Arsenal man next year.